leagman1/vtx-config-ps/README.md

 ### RGB and RGBa objects

-When a setting has the type of "RGB" or "RGBa", the value will be an object that holds the respective RGB/RGBa values as properties:
+When a setting has a type of "RGB" or "RGBa", the value will be an object that holds the respective RGB/RGBa values as properties:
 ```json
 {
     "r": 200,